czcorpus/kontext/INSTALL.md

 | query_storage    | KonText may store users' queries for further review/reuse                    | Yes              |

-### The "db" plugin
+### The "db" plug-in

-The "db" plugin provides a connection to a database.
+The "db" plug-in provides a connection to a database.
 An implementation must provide a callable (either a function or an object implementing *__call__*):

 ```python